-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Clean all debris from rotating engine air intake screen and from around engine shrouding. - c) Clean all debris from inside of pump drive belt compartment. - d) Inspect rubber engine baffles for proper fit.
+- Clean all debris from the engine cooling air intake screen and behind the carburetor daily. - a) Stop engine, wait for all moving parts to stop, and remove key. - b) Clean all debris from rotating engine air intake screen and from around engine shrouding. - c) Inspect rubber engine baffles for proper fit.
 Replace if necessary. - 5.1.4 Clean grass build-up under deck.